section-engineering-education/engineering-education/content/articles/getting-started-with-hookstate/index.md

 ### Understanding State and Hookstate

 In a nutshell, state management is a pattern in which we control the communication and sharing of data across the reusable components of the modern [frontend frameworks](https://www.sitepoint.com/most-popular-frontend-frameworks-compared/).
-To achieve this, our application wraps data in a data structure that will represent our application logical state that we can access and manipulate to transition between these states.
+To achieve this, our application wraps data in a data structure that will represent our application's logical state that we can access and manipulate to transition between these states.
 Often, the changes are made depending on the user's actions.

 A case study can be an e-commerce application.
-To build such app, we can break the UI into components such as `Button`, `Cart`, `Checkout`, `Login`, and more.
-When a user adds an item to the `Cart` component, or performs a successful login, this actions will alter the state of the component and hence the entire application.
-In large application, it can become a tedious work to track the global state while still [prop drilling] is complicated and redundant.
-This is where state management libraries comes in.
+To build such an app, we can break the UI into components such as `Button`, `Cart`, `Checkout`, `Login`, and more.
+When a user adds an item to the `Cart` component or performs a successful login, these actions will alter the state of the component and hence the entire application.
+In a large application, it can become tedious work to track the global state while still [prop drilling] is complicated and redundant.
+This is where state management libraries come in.

 Hookstate library takes the management of state in React to a new level.
 The library wraps the concept of the declarative React `useState` to a global version and extends it with useful features.